Question: How big are the tables this year?

 Answer: Your artwork on t-shirts, music, CD, DVD, calendars, drawings, paintings, prints, comics, doujinshi, .zines, sketches, cel art, pins, buttons, posters, etc.

 Question: What about Fan Art at my table?

 Answer: You may not solely display and sell fan art.
 It is strongly suggested that fan art should not take more that 50% of your items.
 If we see that fan art is taking up to much of your table space you may be asked by the head of Artist Alley or any of the Artist Alley staff to rectify the situation (I.E. Displaying more of your original art).
 If the Department Head or any of the Staff deem something as a copyright infringement you will be asked to remove it once.
 If it becomes necessary to ask you to remove it a second time you will be ejected from the convention.
 Fanart prints should be kept to 20 or less copies per image.

 Question: So I can have 50% fan art at my table?
 AWESOME!

 Answer: YES!
 But keep in mind: the 50/50 rule pertains to your entire space.
 If you are splitting your table with a table mate and they only bring fan art to sell, you would have to bring enough original art to satisfy the requirement.

-Question: Could you give me examples of what is kosher for Fiber Art?
+Question: Could you give me examples of what is kosher for Fiber/3D Art?

-Answer: up-cycle is an awesome way to recycle and it can really show how creative an artist can be BUT please keep in mind: if it uses COPYRIGHT images, symbols, icons (etc) and there is no written permission of free use by the copyright owner(s), it’s not allowed in the AA.
+Answer: Upcycling is an awesome way to recycle and it can really show how creative an artist can be BUT please keep in mind if it uses COPYRIGHT images, symbols, icons, etc., and there is no written permission of free use by the copyright owner(s), it’s not allowed in the Artist Alley.